wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 [SMAC - Simple Melee Attack Canceling](https://www.nexusmods.com/newvegas/mods/82732) - Blocking interrupts your melee/unarmed attacks for quick and responsive defense.

-[TTW Quick Train to NV Prompt](https://www.nexusmods.com/newvegas/mods/82311) - Allows for starting in NV without the imperfections that can accompany the standard TTW provided option, and that quickstart disables.
+[TTW Quick Train to NV Prompt](https://www.nexusmods.com/newvegas/mods/82311) - Allows for starting in NV without the imperfections that can accompany the standard TTW provided option, and that [TTW Quick Start](https://mod.pub/ttw/54-ttw-3-3-esp-less-quick-start) disables.

 [Unmissable Casino Rewards](https://www.nexusmods.com/newvegas/mods/83485) - Prevents you from bypassing reward tiers in casinos.

 [Viewmodel Recoil](https://www.nexusmods.com/newvegas/mods/71852) - A recoil mod that affects the 1st person model only and does not move the camera.
-It is purely aesthetic.
-Can be used in conjunction with Immersive Recoil 2.
+Is purely aesthetic.
+Can be used in conjunction with [Immersive Recoil 2.0](https://www.nexusmods.com/newvegas/mods/61973).

 ### Functional Additions